Jack Shoemaker: American Buddhism

 As an editor and publisher Shoemaker has exerted influence on Buddhism in the United States, publishing notable translations of Buddhist sutras and texts, including work by Red Pine, Thomas Cleary, Norman Waddell, and David Hinton.
 Shoemaker has published in English great Zen masters, including Baisao, Bankei, Bassui, Bodhidharma, Dogen, Hakuin, Muso, Senzaki, and several others.
 Shoemaker first became interested in Zen Buddhism through the work of Gary Snyder and Kenneth Rexroth.
 Shoemaker was a student of Robert Aitken and published several books of Aitken's including Taking the Path of Zen, thought by many to be the best practical introductory guide to the study and practice of Zen.
 Later he co-edited with Aitken's senior Dharma heir, Nelson Foster, The Roaring Stream: A New Zen Reader, an anthology of Zen texts.
-“As a Buddhist, I’m simply a beginner,” Shoemaker told an interviewer in 2005.
-“There are many of us trying to discover if there can be an authentic American Buddhism, oriented toward lay practitioners.”
+"As a Buddhist, I’m simply a beginner," Shoemaker told an interviewer in 2005.
+"There are many of us trying to discover if there can be an authentic American Buddhism, oriented toward lay practitioners."

 Awards and honors

 Shoemaker served from 1974–1978 on the Literature Panel of the National Endowment of the Arts, serving his last eighteen months as that panel’s chairman.
 He has also served on the California Arts Council, the Western States Arts Foundation panel, the North Carolina Arts Council literature panel, and several other boards and awards panels devoted to literature, the visual arts, and dance.
-Shoemaker was a co-founder of Small Press Distribution, a distributor for the work of dozens of small independent American presses.

 Together with Jack Hicks and Gary Snyder, he founded The Art of the Wild, a summer program in Squaw Valley, California, devoted to the practice and study of writing related to environmental concerns and natural history.
 Shoemaker also serves on the advisory board of Fishtrap, a literary non-profit in Wallowa County, Oregon, that offers workshops, conferences, and residencies to develop writing talent among Western writers.
 In 1981 Publishers Weekly named Shoemaker the recipient of the Carey-Thomas Award for Creative Publishing.
 PubWest awarded him the 2013 Jack D. Rittenhouse Award for lifetime achievement and contributions to the Western book community.